git/git.github.io/rev_news/drafts/edition-116.md

-  Phillip Wood replied to Matt saying he assumed that `grep`'s exit broke the pipe between `git` and `grep`, so `git` received a 'SIGPIPE' signal which killed it.
+  Phillip Wood replied to Matt saying he assumed that `grep`'s exit broke the pipe between `git` and `grep`, so `git` received a `SIGPIPE` signal which killed it.
 Phillip suggested consuming the whole output from Git if the exit code from it was wanted.

-  Matt replied to Phillip that he was interested in the exit code from `grep` not from `git` and that Git shouldn't output any error when its output is connected to a pipe that gets broken, in the same way as the `yes` command, for example, doesn't output any error when piped to `grep -q y`.
+  Matt replied to Phillip that he was interested in the exit code from `grep`, not from `git`, and that Git shouldn't output any error when its output is connected to a pipe that gets broken, in the same way as the `yes` command, for example, doesn't output any error when piped to `grep -q y`.